Youssefb89/HopIn/README.md

 ---

-## 🎯 Problem Statement
+## Problem Statement

-- Public transit can be slow, unreliable, or limited—especially during off-peak hours
+- Public transit can be slow, unreliable, or limited especially during off-peak hours
 - Driving alone is costly and parking availability on campus is limited
 - Ride-hailing services are too expensive for daily commuting
 - Informal carpooling through social media is unreliable and unsafe

 ---

-## 💡 Solution
+## Solution

 HopIn provides a **centralized, campus-specific carpooling platform** where: